Diffusion of intruders in a granular gas thermostatted by a bath of elastic hard spheres: An application: Segregation of intruders in a granular suspension

 Let us explore a scenario where gravity is the main factor influencing segregation dynamics.
 In this situation, $|{g}^*|\to \infty$, which makes the temperature gradient negligible ($\partial_y T\to 0$), and the condition $\Lambda=0$ leads to the relation \beq D_{0}^*+D^*=0. \eeq

-Figure \ref{figseg2} illustrates a case where $|{g}^*|\to \infty$ for the same parameters as in figure \ref{figseg1}.
-In this case, the diagram's explanation is simpler compared to the scenario without gravity.
-The gravitational effect suppresses the energy injection from molecular gas or its loss due to inelastic collisions, mimicking the behavior observed in granular suspensions and driven granular gases \cite[]{G09,GG23,GGBS24}.
-All particles hence fall to the lower plate.
-When this happens, the more massive particles are harder to lift upwards.
-Therefore, as the mass of the intruder increases, whether compared to the grains or the molecular gas, it moves downward (RBNE).
-However, when we increase its size while keeping its mass fixed, the intruder's size increases.
-Consequently, smaller particles collide more frequently with them.
-This causes, due to gravity, the smaller particles to slip below the larger intruder, lifting it and creating a buoyancy effect (BNE).
+\vicente{Figure \ref{figseg2} shows the case $|{g}^*|\to \infty$ with the same parameters as Fig. \ref{figseg1}.
+In this strong-gravity case, the explanation is simpler.
+Gravity is much stronger than both the energy coming from the molecular gas and the energy lost in inelastic collisions, as seen in granular suspensions and driven granular gases \cite[]{G08a,GG23,GGBS24}.
+Because of this, all particles fall to the bottom plate.
+Heavier intruders are harder to lift, so they move downward (RBNE).
+However, if the intruders are bigger but keep the same mass, smaller particles hit it more often.
+These collisions push the smaller particles below the intruders, lifting them and creating a buoyancy effect (BNE)}

+For elastic collisions ($\al=\al_0=1$), the cooling rate vanishes ($\zeta^*=0$), and there is equipartition of energy ($\tau_0=1$).Thus, it is straightforward to verify from Eqs.\ \eqref{6.10} and \eqref{5.15.1} that the segregation criterion simplifies to $m_0/m=1$.
+This result aligns with previous findings for dry granular gases (i.e., in the absence of an interstitial gas phase) \cite[]{BRM05,G06,G11}, as well as with those obtained in the coarse-grained approach by using the Fokker–Planck equation \cite[]{GG23}.